 If you want to make your stay a bit longer, there are some beaches near the temple, or some small villages along the coastal road.

 One of the most picturesque heritage sites in Greece is Meteora, where Eastern Orthodox monasteries have been built atop huge natural pillars of stone that rise above a lush green plain.

 Founded around the 13th century, there were once 24 monasteries here, although only six remain.
 With their precarious positions, they are only reachable by staircases and paths that have been cut into the rock.

 Meteora is about 350 kilometres northwest of Athens.
-It means travelling there and back takes a long time, but it’s possible to do as a day trip, and many people manage to squeeze it in to their itinerary.
+It means travelling there and back takes a long time, but it’s possible to do it as a day trip, and many people manage to squeeze it into their itinerary.

 It’s possible to get there by train independently, but you’ll waste time doing logistics by yourself once you’re on the ground (or up on the pillars, as the case may be).

 There’s this busy day trip to Meteora from Athens I would recommend, or some other good tours here: